 ARPA-E requires every Project Team to negotiate and establish an Intellectual Property Management Plan for the management and disposition of intellectual property arising from the project.
-The Prime Recipient must submit a completed and signed Intellectual Property Management plan to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
+The Prime Recipient must submit a completed and signed Intellectual Property

+Management plan to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
 All Intellectual Property Management Plans are subject to the terms and conditions of the ARPA-E funding agreement and its intellectual property provisions, and applicable Federal laws, regulations, and policies, all of which take precedence over the terms of Intellectual Property Management Plans.

-ARPA-E has developed a template for Intellectual Property Management Plans (https://arpa-e.energy.gov/?q=site-page/project-management-reporting-requirements) so as to facilitate and expedite negotiations between Project Team members.
+ARPA-E has developed a template for Intellectual Property Management Plans (http://arpae.energy.gov/?q=arpa-e-site-page/award-guidance-sbir-sttr) so as to facilitate and expedite negotiations between Project Team members.
 ARPA-E does not mandate the use of this template.
 ARPA-E and DOE do not make any warranty (express or implied) or assume any liability or responsibility for the accuracy, completeness, or usefulness of the template.
 ARPA-E and DOE strongly encourage Project Teams to consult independent legal counsel before using the template.

 Awardees are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
+At that time ARPA-E may negotiate with the Prime Recipient a mutually agreeable list of data that may be released to the public and not be treated as SBIR/STTR data.
 The Prime Recipient must submit a completed and signed DMP - as part of the Team's Intellectual Property Management Plan - to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.

-8. U.S. MANUFACTURING REQUIREMENT
+6. U.S. MANUFACTURING REQUIREMENT

 As part of its Full Application, each applicant is required to submit a U.S. Manufacturing Plan that includes the following U.S. Manufacturing Requirements.
-For more information on the required U.S Manufacturing Plan, see Section IV.D.7 above.
+For more information on the required U.S Manufacturing Plan, see Section IV.D.9 above.

 a.
-SMALL BUSINESSES
+Small Businesses

-Small businesses (and in rare cases where a nonprofit might manufacture) that are Prime Recipients or Subrecipients under ARPA-E funding agreements must agree that any products embodying any subject invention or produced through the use of any subject invention will be manufactured substantially in the United States for any use or sale anywhere in the world.
+Small businesses (and in rare cases where a non-profit might manufacture) that are Prime Recipients or Subrecipients under ARPA-E funding agreements must agree that any products embodying any subject invention or produced through the use of any subject invention will be manufactured substantially in the United States for any use or sale anywhere in the world.